Power surge! Dodgers hit 8 homers in 12-5 win over Arizona

 The $206.5 million right-hander allowed four homers for the fifth time in his career, but only the second time this decade.
 The Dodgers also hit four against their former star on Sept.
 5, 2016, in Chavez Ravine, where Greinke has allowed 14 homers in 34 innings since his big-money move to Arizona.

+“Yeah, it was bad,” Greinke said.
+“Not really much to build off, because all that stuff was bad, so that’s probably the most disappointing thing.”

-Arizona reliever Matt Koch allowed the Dodgers’ other four homers over a seven-batter stretch in the sixth and seventh, abruptly toppling the majors’ opening day power record.
+Arizona reliever Matt Koch allowed the Dodgers’ other four homers over a seven-batter stretch in the sixth and seventh.
+The embarrassing loss added to a rough week for the Diamondbacks, who lost probable cleanup hitter Steven Souza Jr. to a season-ending knee injury Monday.

+“You band together, and you get off the ropes, stagger back into the middle of the ring and keep punching,” manager Torey Lovullo said.
+“And I know this team will do that.”

 TRAINER’S ROOM

-Diamondbacks: Manager Torey Lovullo put Walker at first base on opening day instead of Jake Lamb, who was injured for part of spring.
-Paul Goldschmidt had been Arizona’s starting first baseman for the previous seven opening days. ...
-Ildemaro Vargas made the opening day roster in place of Steven Souza Jr., who is out for the year with a knee injury.
+Diamondbacks: Lovullo put Walker at first base on opening day instead of Jake Lamb, who was injured for part of spring.
+Paul Goldschmidt had been Arizona’s starting first baseman for the previous seven opening days.

 Dodgers: Kershaw formally went on the injured list before the game along with lefties Rich Hill and Tony Cingrani.